 What is the difference between a utility model and a utility patent?

-A utility model is a type of instant utility patent protection offered in many countries outside the US.
-Since they are not available in the US, this option would only help IP owners concerned about international patent protection.
+A utility model is a type of instant intellectual property right that is somewhat similar to a utility patent.
+While it is unavailable in the US, this alternative patent right is offered in many countries outside the US.
+This option would only help IP owners concerned about foreign patent protection.
 By applying for a utility model, the applicant gets automatic utility patent protection in the pertinent foreign country without examination.
-Depending upon each foreign country’s patent laws, the utility model will typically be examined and challenged if and when it is enforced against an accused infringer.
+Depending upon each foreign country’s IP laws, the utility model will typically be examined and challenged only if it is enforced against an accused infringer.

 Utility patents in the US are granted after a thorough examination.
 There are no automatic grants of patent rights.
 Even a provisional patent application does not grant patent rights, but only a filing date and patent pending status.
-Given that utility models are not examined, they will be significantly less expensive to obtain than utility patents.
+Given that utility models in foreign countries are typically not examined, they will be significantly less expensive to obtain than utility patents.

-One foreign IP strategy is the dual approach of filing both a utility model and a utility patent application concurrently.
+One IP strategy to gain foreign rights is the dual approach of filing both a utility model and a utility patent application concurrently if the particular foreign country allows for dual filings.
 Filing both simultaneously gives the applicant instant patent rights while the utility application undergoes substantive examination.
 If and when the utility patent (aka “regular invention patent” in certain countries) is granted, the utility model will typically be abandoned.

 In most countries, a utility model cannot coexist with a regular invention patent so the applicant must choose one.
 Certain countries, such as Taiwan, will require an applicant choosing utility patent protection to end the utility model on the publication date of the invention patent.